 After conducting pioneering work in the therapeutic use of LSD in psychotherapy, Stanislav Grof and his late wife Christina developed a safe means for inviting nonordinary states of consciousness through use of deep breathing and evocative music.
+Training in Holotropic Breathwork and related facilitation skills is continued by Stan and his wife Brigitte.

 In a New Yorker magazine interview, fashion designer Eileen Fisher explained: “You lie on the floor breathing in a specific way, a kind of heavy breathing that gets you into a sort of dream state.
 You go through all this stuff and let it go.
 It’s like thirty years of therapy in an hour.”
 (Malcolm, Janet (2013, September 23).
 Profiles: Nobody’s looking at you: Eileen Fisher and the art of understatement.
 The New Yorker, p.
 60.)